MingweiSamuel/bukkit-autogen/README.md

 * `@CommandInfo`
 * `@PermissionInfo`

 Each one of these annotations represents an element of the plugin.yml file.
-Each annotation contains fields for it's respective yaml values.
-The list of plugin yaml values is avaliable [here](http://wiki.bukkit.org/Plugin_YAML).
+Each annotation contains fields for its respective YAML values.
+The list of plugin YAML values is avaliable [here](http://wiki.bukkit.org/Plugin_YAML).
 In the annotations, hypens are replaced with underscores.

 ####@PluginInfo
 Classes using the `@PluginInfo` annotation must implement the `Plugin` interface.